Chart Color Schemes

 Waikerie has emerging levels of nearby infrastructure activity, ranking in the 29thth percentile nationally

-No changes can significantly affect a region's performance like modifications to local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified zero projects that are anticipated to impact this area.
-Notable projects include Project EnergyConnect, SA Public Housing Maintenance and Services Contracts, SA Water Capital Work Delivery Contracts, and Mid North South Australia REZ Expansion, with the following list outlining those most pertinent.
+No infrastructure changes significantly influence an area's performance.
+AreaSearch identified zero projects likely impacting this area.
+Notable projects include Project EnergyConnect, SA Public Housing Maintenance and Services Contracts, SA Water Capital Work Delivery Contracts, Mid North South Australia REZ Expansion.

 Professional plan users can use the search below to filter and access additional projects.